Brightwaters, New York: Government

 As of July 2021, the Mayor of Brightwaters is John J. Valdini, and the Village Trustees are Mary Del Vecchio, Michael Dopsovic, Patrick Fawcett, and Thomas Zepf.

-In the 2021 U.S. presidential election, the majority of Brightwaters voters voted for Joe Biden (D).
+In the 2020 U.S. presidential election, the majority of Brightwaters voters voted for Donald J. Trump (R).

 Education

 School district

-Brightwaters residents are served by the Bay Shore Union Free School District.
-As such, all children who reside within Brightwaters and attend public schools go to Bay Shore's schools.
+Brightwaters is located entirely within the boundaries of – and is thus served by – the Bay Shore Union Free School District.
+Accordingly, all children who reside within Brightwaters and attend public schools go to Bay Shore's schools.

 Library district

 Brightwaters is located wholly within the boundaries of the Bay Shore–Brightwaters Public Library District.